ZARA JULIUS

 installation, sound & archive

-Zara holds a BAHons in social anthropology from the University of Cape Town (2014) and a MAFA in Fine Art from the University of the Witwatersrand (2021).
-Her training also includes a Documentary Film intensive with Enrique Colina at Escuela Internacional de Cine y Television, Cuba (2015), and the Women Opera Makers workshop with opera and theatre director Katie Mitchell at Académie du Festival d’Aix, France (2025).
-She has been awarded artist residencies in Colombia, Denmark, Austria, South Africa, and most recently she was a guest resident at Rijksakademie van Beeldende Kunsten in the Netherlands.
+Zara holds a BAHons in social anthropology and a MAFA in Fine Art by research and practice.
+Her training also includes a Documentary Film intensive at EICTV, Cuba (2015) with Enrique Colina, and the Women Opera Makers workshop at Académie du Festival d’Aix, France (2025) with renowned opera director, Katie Mitchell.
+She has been awarded artist residencies across multiple countries.

 EXTERNAL LINKS